openebs-archive/openebs-docs/docs/prerequisites.md

 Feb 19 12:19:09 master-1550555590.mayalab.com iscsid[2137]: iSCSI daemon with pid=2138 started!
 ```

-Install iSCSI**
+**Install the iSCSI tools**

-If iSCSI is not installed on your host, install iSCSI services using the following command.
+If an iSCSI initiator is not installed on your node, install
+`iscsi-initiator-utils` packages using the following command.

 ```
 yum install iscsi-initiator-utils -y
 ```

-### CentOS
+You can verify the iSCSI installation from above section.

+<h3><a class="anchor" aria-hidden="true" id="centos"></a>CentOS</h3>

-**Verify iSCSI is configured**
+**Verify iSCSI services are configured**

-If iSCSI is already installed on your host, check that initiator name is configured using the following commands.
+If an iSCSI initiator is already installed on your node, check that
+the initiator name is configured using the following commands.

 ```
  cat /etc/iscsi/initiatorname.iscsi